 It is as easy to write structured programs in C++ as it is not to.
 C++ contains the goto statement, which can create unstructured code.
 Also, C has continue, break, and return that can create a complicated control flow, when used in an undisciplined manner.
 Spaghetti code can be more difficult for static analyzers to analyze and is sometimes used on purpose to intentionally obfuscate the functionality of software.
 Code that has been modified multiple times by an assortment of programmers to add or remove functionality or to fix problems can be prone to become unstructured.

-Because unstructured code in can cause problems for analyzers (both automated and human) of code, problems with the code may not be detected as readily or at all as would be the case if the software was written in a structured manner.
+Because unstructured code in can cause problems for analyzers, both automated and human, of code, problems with the code may not be detected as readily or at all as would be the case if the software was written in a structured manner.

 6.31.2 Guidance to language users